Jack Vallentyne

-Jack Vallentyne (July 31, 1926 - June 16, 2007) was a Canadian biochemist and the 2001 recipient of the A.C.
+Jack Vallentyne (31 July 1926 - 16 June 2007) was a Canadian biochemist and the 2001 recipient of the A.C.
 Redfield Lifetime Achievement Award.

 Background

-Born John Reuben Vallentyne in Toronto, Vallentyne completed his undergraduate studies in Biology and Chemistry at Queen's University (Kingston; 1945–49) and his Ph.D. in Paleo-Limnology at Yale University (USA; 1949–52) under the supervision of George Evelyn Hutchinson.
-From 1943 to 1945 Vallentyne served in the military.
-He and his wife Ann had five children: Peter, Stephen, Jane, Anne Marie and Geoffrey.
+Born in Toronto, Vallentyne completed his undergraduate studies in Biology and Chemistry at Queen's University at Kingston (1945–49).
+He earned his Ph.D. in Paleo-Limnology at Yale University (1949–52) under the supervision of George Evelyn Hutchinson.
+From 1943 to 1945 Vallentyne had served in the military.
+He and his wife Ann had five children: Peter, Stephen, Jane, Anne Marie, and Geoffrey.

 Academic positions

 Vallentyne held a variety of academic positions throughout his lifetime.
-Between 1952 and 1955, he was a lecturer and then Assistant Professor (between 1955 and 1958) in Biology at Queen’s University.
-Other positions he held included: Fellow of the Carnegie Institution of Washington Geophysical Laboratory (from 1956 to 1957), Associated Professor and Full Professor of Zoology at Cornell University (from 1958 to 1966), a Guggenheim Fellow for Biogeochemical studies at the Pallanza Institute (from 1964 to 1965), Vice President of ASLO in (between 1964 and 1965), President of SIL (from 1974 to 198), and a Senior Scientific Advisor of Ocean and Aquatic Sciences, and Science Advisor to the Fisheries Research Board of Canada (between 1975 and 1977), and a senior scientist at the Department of Fisheries & Oceans in the Canadian Center for Inland Waters (CCIW) in Burlington, between 1977 and 1992, where he set up a Fisheries Research Board detachment.
-During his time at his last position, he held the role of Canadian co-Chairman at the International Joint Commission Great Lakes Science Advisory Board (between 1986 and 1991).
+Between 1952 and 1955, he was a lecturer and then assistant professor (between 1955 and 1958) in Biology at Queen’s University.
+Other positions he held included: Fellow of the Carnegie Institution of Washington Geophysical Laboratory (from 1956 to 1957), associate professor and full professor of Zoology at Cornell University (from 1958 to 1966), a Guggenheim Fellow for Biogeochemical studies at the Pallanza Institute (from 1964 to 1965), Vice President of ASLO in (between 1964 and 1965), president of SIL (from 1974 to 198), and a senior scientific advisor of ocean and aquatic sciences, and science advisor to the Fisheries Research Board of Canada (between 1975 and 1977), and a senior scientist at the Department of Fisheries & Oceans in the Canadian Center for Inland Waters (CCIW) in Burlington, between 1977 and 1992, where he set up a Fisheries Research Board detachment.
+During his time at his last position, he held the role of Canadian co-chairman at the International Joint Commission Great Lakes Science Advisory Board (between 1986 and 1991).

-After his retirement, Vallentyne was nominated Scientist Emeritus in the Department of Fisheries and Oceans in CCIW.
+After his retirement, Vallentyne was nominated scientist emeritus in the Department of Fisheries and Oceans in CCIW.